dustinpfister/blog_posts/_posts/express-example.md

 This is a simple little network pointers canvas type thing that I started, but did not get around to finishing to work jst the way that I wanted to.
 However the basic idea was to make something where any user on a network can connect to the sever that is running this, and then will send up with a circle in a canvas that repentants them.
 So the general idea was to start something that could work as some kind of starting point for network games, but there is still more to work on with this when it comes to the very basics of it.

 ### 3.3 - [Making use of the serve index middleware](/2021/03/22/express-example-serve-index/)

+The server index middleware that is one official middleware created and maintained by the express team, is a nice little basic tool for serving up and index of files in a path.

 ### 3.4 - [A basic text editor project](/2019/05/01/express-example-text-editor/)